Alphabetical Plant Listing

 Deciduous Azaleas, Evergreen Azaleas, Lepidote Rhododendrons, Elepidote Rhododendrons

-Azaleas and Rhododendrons, with their magnificent flowers, are one of the best-loved sights of spring.
-Producing a blaze of color from early spring through the summer, and even into the fall, Azaleas and Rhododendrons are popular ornamental shrubs for gardens of all sizes.
+Azaleas and Rhododendrons, with their magnificent flowers, are some of the best-loved sights of spring.
+Producing a blaze of color from early spring through the summer and even into the fall, Azaleas and Rhododendrons are popular ornamental shrubs for gardens of all sizes.
 Evergreen or deciduous, they come in all shapes and sizes, from small, ground-hugging shrubs to large, tree-like specimens.
-Their flowers range from the tiny and delicate blossoms of floriferous dwarf shrubs to the huge clusters or 'trusses' of tall growing hybrids and species.
-Some are fragrant and others feature a wonderful foliage adding glorious fall color to the landscape.
+Their flowers range from the tiny and delicate blossoms of floriferous dwarf shrubs to the huge clusters or ‘trusses’ of tall growing hybrids and species.
+Some are fragrant, and others feature wonderful foliage, adding glorious fall color to the landscape.
 All are fascinating.

-Azaleas and Rhododendrons are members of the genus Rhododendron, one of the largest genera in the plant world which includes over 900 species and over 20,000 named hybrids of Rhododendrons and Azaleas.
-Attractive landscape plants in cool and moist climates, many varieties have been struggling in the eastern United States as a result of the hot dry summers and fluctuating winter temperatures.
+Azaleas and Rhododendrons are members of the genus Rhododendron, one of the largest genera in the plant world, which includes over 900 species and over 20,000 named hybrids of Rhododendrons and Azaleas.
+Attractive landscape plants in cool and moist climates, many varieties have been struggling in the eastern United States due to the hot dry summers and fluctuating winter temperatures.

 Guide Information